Guide to Thomasville

 Lay your head at one of Thomasville’s many accommodation options.

-Cozy up in the rooms at The Paxton Historic House Hotel, a restored Victorian mansion with a carriage house and garden cottage, pool house and private baths.
-Guests enjoy gourmet breakfasts, an indoor pool and a jacuzzi.
+Cozy up in the rooms at The Paxton, a restored Victorian mansion with a carriage house and garden cottage, pool house and private baths.
+Guests enjoy gourmet breakfasts, personal attention and a convenient location just steps away from Thomasville's downtown restaurants and shops.

 Thomasville Bed and Breakfast